rdrck47/MovieRecommendation/readme.md

 ## How to run tests
+    1. Download file movies.txt.gz(http://snap.stanford.edu/data/web-Movies.html) and move it to the data folder

-    #from the repository root
+    2. #from the repository root
         mvn test